 Transfer points are very expensive, generate wear and tear in belts, require support towers, electrical controls, more energy consumption and dust control systems.

-Manutubes reduce and simplify transfer points, as they do not need dust control, can go steeper (up to 60 degrees inclination) and are lighter units, with less support towers.
+Manutubes reduce and simplify transfer points, as they do not need dust control, can go steeper with up to 60 degrees inclination, and are lighter units, with less support towers.
 They can weigh half of the conventional conveyors, allowing bigger spans between towers.